-The central bus station is in Fabrika and there are local buses to all over the island.
+The central bus station is in Fabrika and there are routes all over the island.

-Only 25 taxis are in operation and a taxi transportation can become an exercise of great patience.
-For this reason it is suggested that you pre-arrange a taxi for your arrival.
+Only 25 taxis are in operation and taxi transportation can become an exercise of great patience.
+For this reason, it is suggested that you pre-arrange a taxi for your arrival.
 This means that you will be met at the port/airport by a person holding a sign with your name on it, who will then take you to your accommodation.
-Since there are no street names or building numbers for addresses in Mykonos this is also extremely helpful because you will be shown to your lodging.
+Since there are no street names or building numbers for addresses in Mykonos this is also extremely helpful because you will be shown directly to your accommodation.

 Sport & Nature